saksham-srivastava-coder/stm32-register-drivers/I2C/README.md

 # Embedded Systems Developer

 ## About Me
-I'm a skilled embedded systems developer with expertise in STM32 microcontroller programming, communication protocols, and real-time systems.
-I specialize in building robust hardware abstraction layers and implementing multiple communication protocols including UART, I2C, with a focus on bare-metal programming and efficient peripheral management.
+My name is Saksham Srivastava, I'm an embedded systems developer with hands-on experience in STM32 microcontroller programming.
+I focus on bare-metal programming and building hardware drivers from scratch using C and register-level programming.

 ## Technical Skills